i. Also known as the London trading session.

 The European session is a very sought-after trading session by forex traders.
 Just after the Asian trading session is over and once the European session begins, volatility and liquidity start to pick up.

-It is estimated that almost 43% of the daily transactions that take place in the forex market happens in the European session.
+It is estimated that almost 43% of the daily transactions that take place in the forex market happen in the European session.
 For this reason, the European session is considered to be the most volatile forex trading session.

 Now, since there is an influx of liquidity and volatility, traders can trade every currency pair with ease and can ensure the lowest spreads.